Consumer Medicine Information

 This can result in serious side effects and death.

 Things to be careful of

-If the patch accidentally adheres to another person (for example a family member sharing the same bed), remove the patch and
+If the patch accidentally sticks to another person (for example a family member sharing

 Different brands of fentanyl patches may vary in size, shape, colour or adhesiveness.

 DO NOT switch brands of fentanyl patches unless your doctor and pharmacist authorise